s2l1/Guides/README.md

 # Ronin Dojo Guides

 This out out of date!!!
-Please see here https://code.samourai.io/Ronin/RoninDojo
+Please see the Wiki here https://code.samourai.io/ronindojo/RoninDojo/

 Ronin Dojo is the RPi4 and Odriod N2 installation variant of Samourai Wallet's Dojo.
 This is not a change to their code or application, rather the installation process modified specifically for RPi4/Odroid.